EverythingSuckz/TG-FileStreamBot/README.md

 > **Note**
 > You can add up to 50 bots since 50 is the max amount of bot admins you can set in a Telegram Channel.

-To enable multi-client, generate new bot tokens and add it as your `.env` with the following key names.
+To enable multi-client, generate new bot tokens and add it as your `fsb.env` with the following key names.

 `MULTI_TOKEN1`: Add your first bot token here.